 The Tablas Creek Vineyard Patelin de Tablas is a Paso Robles take on a classic Rhône blend: Syrah, Grenache, Mourvèdre, and Counoise.
 The wine incorporates fruit from several of the top Rhône vineyards in Paso Robles, each vineyard selected for its quality.
 Like many red wines from the Rhône Valley, it is based on the dark fruit, mineral and spice of Syrah.
 To that Syrah, we incorporate the brightness and fresh acidity of Grenache, the structure and meatiness of Mourvèdre, and a small addition of Counoise for complexity.

-This is one of our first wines to be packaged in 3L bag-in-box.
+Since the 2021 vintage we have packaged a small portion of our Patelin de Tablas wines in 3L bag-in-box.
 This package carries a significantly lower carbon footprint (84% less!) than glass bottles while also offering advantages in preservation, storage, and portability.
-It weighs just 7 pounds (four glass bottles containing the same amount of wine weigh 11 pounds) and because the bag inside the box deflates as wine is poured out, it will stay fresh in your fridge for several weeks after you open it.
+Each full box weighs just 7 pounds (four glass bottles containing the same amount of wine weigh 11 pounds) and because the bag inside the box deflates as wine is poured out, it will stay fresh in your fridge for several weeks after you open it.
 For the full background on our decision to be one of the first artisan wineries in California to try this package, see Jason's piece on our blog.

 The 2021 Patelin de Tablas has a nose of blackberries and iron, with both red and black licorice notes pointing to the interplay between redder-fruited grapes like Grenache and Mourvedre and the blacker-fruited character of Syrah.
 On the palate, tangy black raspberry and black cherry fruit, with additional notes of baker's chocolate and a graphite-like minerality.
 Mouth-filling, long, and complex.